phosxd/PowerKey/README.md

 Say for example, you wanted to randomize some text or texture, or any property on a Node.
 You would need to create a whole new script file for your scene if you did not already have one.
 Instead of doing that, you could simply add a line of text to the PKExpressions field in the Inspector for the Node that needs it.

 This CAN be used for randomized translation but it is very much not limited to just translation.
 You can do anything with it that a GDScript can do, however, it is not meant to serve as a replacement for scripts!
-Use only for simple tasks.
+Use only for simple one-off tasks.
 ### Fast & efficient:
 You can rest assured that every system in PowerKey runs as smoothly as possible & has no noticeable effect on performance or RAM usage.
-The only time you may see issues with performance or memory is when you are using thousands of high impact expressions.
+The only time you may see issues with performance or memory is when you are using thousands of high impact PKExpressions.
 And if you aren't using the more advanced features of PowerKey, and just use it for translation, then you have absolutely nothing to worry about as there is effectively ZERO impact when using "Assign" PKExpressions, even at massive quantities.
 # TO-DO:
 ### "Eval" ("V") PKExpression type:
-**Milestone:** ???
+**Milestone:** 1.5.0

 This PKExpression type will let you safely evaluate GDScript expressions with access to the Node's properties & Resource script's properties.
 This lets you perform calculations without needing to rely on the unsafe & more expensive "Execute" PKExpression type.
 The result is applied to the specified property on the Node.
 Just like the "Assign" PKExpression type, it is one-off so it only runs on the Node once.
 ### Global Translations:
-**Milestone:** ???
+**Milestone:** 1.5.0

 "Translations" field in the Configuration menu in which you can add/modifiy translations.